-Water: You can drink tap water – at least, I did – but double-check with your host about the water in your area.
+You can drink tap water – at least, I did.
+Double-check with your host about the water in your area.

 How to Get Around in Bosnia

-Public transportation: I wish that I had used some public transportation in Bosnia – especially since the trains from Sarajevo to Mostar are supposed to offer great views.
-Trains and buses run from major tourist destinations/cities and you can also book tours to get around.
+- I wish that I had used some public transportation in Bosnia.
+Especially since the trains from Sarajevo to Mostar are supposed to offer great views.
+Trains and buses run from major tourist destinations/cities, and you can also book tours to get around.